theobald-software/helpcenter.theobald-software.github.io/includes/server/server-settings.md

 Select an X.509 certificate that is used for for transport encryption and authentication, when running extractions.
 For more information, see [Install an X.509 certificate](../access-restrictions/install-x.509-certificate.md).

+### Misc

 ####  Keep log files (days)
 Defines the maximum age of the web server [log files](../logs.md#access-extraction-logs) in days.
 After this period the log files are deleted.

+#### Collect Usage Data

+When this checkbox is active, usage data is stored in your local installation directory.
+If this checkbox is deactivated, no usage data is collected.

+Usage data is collected to improve {{ productName }} and better cater to customer needs.
+Typical usage data includes the source type and extraction types that are in use, referenced SAP objects, statistics about axtraction runs, etc.
+For more information, refer to our [privacy policy](https://theobald-software.com/en/privacy-policy/).

+#### Upload Usage Data

+When this checkbox is active, usage data is sent to Theobald Software for analysis.
+This requires a connection to the internet.

 #### Enable setup distribution for clients
 Defines whether the setup of the product version that runs on the server needs to be downloaded.
-When an older Designer version is connected to a newer Server version, you are be prompted to download and update the Designer with the product version.
+When an older Designer version is connected to a newer Server version, you are prompted to download and update the Designer with the product version.

-#### Result cache
+### Result cache

 {% if page.meta.product == "xtract-universal" %}